 July 1, 11:30 am - 1:00 pm

-Join Justin Pottle as he shares civics curriculum that is in-development called the Democratic Knowledge Project , designed for Grade 8.
-This new curriculum is being developed by Harvard Graduate School of Education in partnership with a cohort of teachers (including our other Presenter today, Patrick McGreavey).
+Join Justin Pottle as he shares civics curriculum that is in-development called the "Civic Engagement in Our Democracy" , designed for Grade 8.
+This new curriculum is being developed by the Edmond Safra Center for Ethics at Harvard, scholars throughout the university, and a cohort of 8th grade social studies teachers.

 Learn how this curriculum is designed to develop an 8th grader's critical thinking skills, a thorough understanding of the foundations and workings of government in the United States, and capacities for civic agency.

 Justin Pottle is a content specialist and curriculum designer with the Democratic Knowledge Project and a PhD candidate in Government at Harvard University.
 With the DKP, he has overseen development and implementation of units on political philosophy, American history, electoral politics, and constitutional law and conducted research on the 10 Questions framework.
 His academic work focuses on the intersections of democratic theory, political communications, and 20th century American political thought.

 Preview some of Justin's work .